Cam Long Down is a long narrow hill that’s become detached from the main Cotswold escarpment through erosion.

 The fields here are home to retired horses and a sign explains all about them.

-Locally, Downham Hill is known as smallpox hill as there was once a smallpox isolation hospital built on it.
+Locally, Downham Hill is known as smallpox hill as there was once a smallpox isolation hospital built there.

-The only way back to the road is the way you came, but it’s a much smaller hill than the long down so it doesn’t take long.
+The only way back to the road is the way you came, but it’s a much smaller hill than Cam Long Down so it doesn’t take long.

-Head back towards the kennels and there is a track on the left.
-This takes you to the section between Cam Peak and the long down.
+Head back towards the kennels and there is a footpath on the left just before the old stables.
+This takes you to the lower section between Cam Peak and the Long Down.
 I’d take a map for this section as it’s not obvious where you’re heading as the trees obscure the view of the peak and the track splits a few times.

 If it’s foggy